 The everyday roll in Hungary (pronounced poh-gotcha).
-They are a cross between what we know as a scone and a biscuit and can be eaten for any meal, as a snack, part of an appetizer with korozott (Hungarian Liptauer cheese spread), or with soup.
+They are a cross between what we know as a croissant and a biscuit and can be eaten for any meal, as a snack, part of an appetizer with korozott (Hungarian Liptauer cheese spread), or with soup.
 Their rich, full flavor comes from sweet butter, fresh eggs, local sour cream, and fresh dill.
-They are light and tender from the layering process of making them with a little yeast.
+They are light and tender from the lamination process of making them with a little yeast.
 Do yourself a favor and try one.
 It’ll make your soul happy.

 Hungry for more?
 Join Zingerman’s Food Tours to get the full Hungarian experience.